-The International Vernon Smith Prize is an essay competition for the advancement of Austrian Economics.
-Sponsored and organized by ECAEF – European Center of Austrian Economics Foundation, Vaduz (Principality of Liechtenstein).
+The 14th International Vernon Smith Prize was an essay competition for the advancement of Austrian Economics – sponsored and organized by ECAEF – European Center of Austrian Economics Foundation, Vaduz (Principality of Liechtenstein).
+Topic of 2021:

 This ‘Pretense of Knowledge’ is not only a serious threat to individual freedom and democracy as it alludes to a pretended competence to design and execute a centrally planned society.
 It is also dangerous for both methodological and policy reasons.
 However, societies of free people are a living, changing, moving web of disparate actions and entities.
 And as long as individuals remain free every law, every institution and every human action is composed of countless subjective judgments and motivations of independent individuals interacting with one another without coercion.